qucse/mcs/Doha-Simulated-PubTransit-Dataset/README.md

 5. run the simulation and store the output in FCD format
 6. convert FCD format to txt format using traceExporter SUMO's script
 7. load the txt output to csv file
+1. extract the bus movement only in true_bus_location.csv

 ##  Simulated Objects